Simm Flyweights vs Orvis Ultralight – Who makes the best ultralight wading boot?

 Okay, soles aside.
 The Orvis boots seem to be more supportive.
-Less likely to roll and ankle while wearing them.
+Less likely to roll an ankle while wearing them.
 While the Simms boots are much more flexible.
-The sole sorts of contorts to the rocks increasing the surface extra and improving the grip.
+The sole sorts of contorts to the rocks increase the surface extra and improve the grip.

-It is really hard to judge a clear winner, because sometimes I feel the more supportive Orvis boots allows for more define and stable foot placements.
-But the softer, more flexible Simms seem to grip even better in some situations.
+It is really hard to judge a clear winner because sometimes I feel the more supportive Orvis boots allow for more defined and stable foot placements.
+But the softer, more flexible Simms seems to grip even better in some situations.

 I have not noticed this myself with the Simms, but a friend of mine who wears them complains that they absorb a lot of fine sand particles while wading.
 I have had this happen while wearing running shoes, the sand particles somehow wiggle themselves through the pores in the fabric and end up inside the sole.
 If enough sand builds up it can be a bit uncomfortable.

-The Simms are basically a trail runner, probably even made from similar materials.
+The Simms are basically trail running shoes, probably even made from similar materials.
 I am lucky to get more than a year out of such shoes without wear becoming an issue.

-At the time of writing the Orvis Ultralight were retailing for $189, while the Simms Flyweight wading boots were $199.
-Can click here to check the current price of the Orvis Ultralights on Amazon.
-Click here to see the current price for the Simms Flyweight on their website.
+At the time of writing the Orvis Ultralight was retailing for $189, while the Simms Flyweight wading boots were $199.

 Orvis and Simms went in quite different directions with their ultralight wading boots.
 Orvis designed a lightweight version of a wading boot, while the Simms Flyweight boots more resemble a hiking or trail running shoes but with a little extra height in the ankle.